 The easiest method to view the details for one or all linked servers is the query the SQL Server system tables.
 Rather than viewing limited information or having to manually view the set-up code for each linked server, a query to the system tables will show amazing detail of all linked servers in one go.

-2 thoughts on “SQL Server: How to List the Full Properties of all Linked Servers”
+2 responses to “SQL Server: How to List the Full Properties of all Linked Servers”